rankutah/blog/sites/rodmaxfielddds/content/patients/payment.md

 - **United Healthcare** <br>

 > Not seeing your carrier?
 Call us — some plans process out-of-network with similar benefits.
 We’ll help you compare.

+### What We Do For You
+- Submit electronic claims promptly
+- Provide necessary documentation (x‑rays, narratives) when requested
+- Help you estimate out‑of‑pocket costs before treatment

+### What Insurance Typically Does Not Cover Fully
+- Cosmetic/aesthetic services
+- Some implant components
+- Upgraded materials where a standard alternative exists

 ### Your Responsibility
 Insurance rarely pays 100%.
 You are responsible for the portion insurance does not cover (co‑insurance, deductible, amounts over plan maximum).
 Final insurance processing may differ from estimates.